Star 历史趋势

 • Bell icon in topbar opens an alert history panel showing the last 50 alerts with timestamps

-• Browser push notifications (when permitted) for:
+• Browser push notifications (when permitted) for interface, VPN, CPU, ping, and NetWatch events

 ⚠️ Security Notice